Guaifenesin and Dextromethorphan Liquid

 - If you have phenylketonuria (PKU), talk with your doctor.
 Some products have phenylalanine.

-- Different brands of guaifenesin and dextromethorphan liquid may be for use in different ages of children.
-Talk with the doctor before giving guaifenesin and dextromethorphan liquid to a child.
+- Some forms of guaifenesin and dextromethorphan liquid may not be for use in all ages of children.
+If you have questions, talk with the doctor.

 How is this medicine (Guaifenesin and Dextromethorphan Liquid) best taken?